Connecticut Citizenship & Naturalization Lawyer

 For a consultation contact the Law Offices of James A. Welcome online or call (203) 753-7300.

 ¡Se habla español!
 Nós falamos Portugues!

-There are several ways of obtaining American citizenship.
+There are several ways to obtain American citizenship.
 The most typical way is being born an American citizen—being born in the United States or a U.S. territory, as well as being born abroad with at least one parent who is an American citizen.
 A non-American citizen can also apply for American citizenship after birth, a process known as naturalization.
-Parents who become naturalized may be able to grant such status to their children, and U.S. citizens who adopt children from abroad can grant American citizenship to the children they adopt.
+Parents who become naturalized may be able to grant such status to their children.
+U.S. citizens who adopt children from abroad can grant American citizenship to the children they adopt.

 If you have served in the military or have a spouse who is a U.S. citizen, the requirements you need to meet may vary from those above.
 Contact an attorney for more information.

 A qualified immigration attorney can help you navigate the naturalization process.
-Our Norwalk attorneys happily provides consultations on immigration cases.
+Our attorneys happily provide consultations on immigration cases.
 We have represented clients from many different countries including Albania, Macedonia, Portugal, Brazil, Guyana, Colombia, Ecuador, Mexico, England, Ghana, Sierra Leone, South Africa, Haiti and many more countries and territories.

 - It’s Now the Supreme Court’s Turn to Try to Resolve the Fate of the Dreamers

 - House passes latest DREAM Act, hoping to place millions of immigrants on

 Call a citizenship & naturalization lawyer to get started (203) 753-7300.